Indigo: Indigo dye color

+Indigo (color wheel)

+In a RGB color space, "Indigo(color wheel)" is composed of 25.1% red, 0% green and 100% blue.
+Whereas in a CMYK color space, it is composed of 74.9% cyan, 100% magenta, 0% yellow and 0% black.
+It has a hue angle of 255.1 degrees, a saturation of 100% and a lightness of 50%.
+Indigo(color wheel) could be obtained by blending violet with blue.

 Electric indigo

-"Electric indigo" is brighter than the pigment indigo reproduced below.
+"Electric indigo" is brighter than the pigment indigo reproduced above.
 When plotted on the CIE chromaticity diagram, this color is at 435 nanometers, in the middle of the portion of the spectrum traditionally considered indigo, i.e., between 450 and 420 nanometers.
 This color is only an approximation of spectral indigo, since actual spectral colors are outside the gamut of the sRGB color system.

 Deep indigo (web color blue-violet)

 At right is displayed the web color "blue-violet", a color intermediate in brightness between electric indigo and pigment indigo.
 It is also known as "deep indigo".

 Web color indigo

-The color box on the right displays the web color indigo, the color indigo as it would be reproduced by artists' paints as opposed to the brighter indigo above (electric indigo) that is possible to reproduce on a computer screen.
+The color box on the right displays the web color indigo.
 Its hue is closer to violet than to indigo dye for which the color is named.
-Pigment indigo can be obtained by mixing 55% pigment cyan with about 45% pigment magenta.

-Compare the subtractive colors to the additive colors in the two primary color charts in the article on primary colors to see the distinction between electric colors as reproducible from light on a computer screen (additive colors) and the pigment colors reproducible with pigments (subtractive colors); the additive colors are significantly brighter because they are produced from light instead of pigment.

-Web color indigo represents the way the color indigo was always reproduced in pigments, paints, or colored pencils in the 1950s.
-By the 1970s, because of the advent of psychedelic art, artists became accustomed to brighter pigments.
-Pigments called "bright indigo" or "bright blue-violet" (the pigment equivalent of the electric indigo reproduced in the section above) became available in artists' pigments and colored pencils.